Delay-Doppler Domain Channel Measurements and Modeling in High-Speed Railways: Verification of DD Domain Channel Models in Viaduct

 To verify the accuracy of the DD domain channel model established in Table \ref{tab4-3:DD Channel Model For HSR Under A Viaduct}, this section compares the BER performance of the OTFS system under the measured channel and the modeled channel within the quasi-stationary interval \(T_{QS}\).
+Regarding the simulation conditions, we assume ideal time-frequency synchronization and perfect channel state information at the receiver \cite{Ideal1}.
+It is important to note that in practical deployments, the absolute BER performance would inevitably be degraded by factors such as channel estimation errors, synchronization offsets, carrier frequency offsets, and hardware nonlinearities.
+However, the primary objective of this simulation is not to benchmark the performance of a practical OTFS transceiver, but rather to utilize BER as a "utility metric" to validate the statistical fidelity of the proposed channel models.
+By assuming ideal conditions for both the measured and modeled channel simulations, we strictly isolate the channel modeling errors from implementation-dependent factors.
+Introducing hardware impairments or specific receiver algorithms would introduce nuisance variables that could obscure the intrinsic deviations of the channel model \cite{Ideal2}.
+Therefore, the BER results presented here serve as a verification of the measurement and modeling accuracy.
+While the absolute BER values will vary under different OTFS transceiver designs and practical impairment levels, the relative agreement between the model and measurement under these controlled conditions confirms the model's validity.
 For OTFS transmission under the measurement channel, the DD domain channel corresponding to the duration $NT$ and bandwidth $M\Delta f$ is randomly selected from the measurement DD domain channel with the quasi-stationary interval $T_{QS}$.
-Besides, for OTFS transmission under the modeled channel, the DD domain channel corresponding to the data block is generated according to parameters and distributions modeled in Table \ref{tab4-3:DD Channel Model For HSR Under A Viaduct}.
+Besides, for OTFS transmission under the modeled channel, the DD domain channel corresponding to the RE is generated according to parameters and distributions modeled in Table \ref{tab4-3:DD Channel Model For HSR Under A Viaduct}.
 To verify whether the established DD domain channel models are only valid within the quasi-stationary interval, we select the OTFS transmission with measured DD domain channel selected from a time duration longer than the quasi-stationary interval as an additional benchmark, e. g., within twice the stationary interval (\(2T_{QS}\)).
 Based on above settings, BER of different schemes will be calculated based on (\ref{y[k,l]})-(\ref{XDD}).
-In the following, we set $M=300$ and $N = 280$, and the QPSK modulation is used.
+In the following, we set $M=300$ and $N = 280$, and the QPSK, 16QAM and 64QAM modulation is used.